yunghanjeong/fitsnbits/README.md

 # FitsnBits
 ![banner](https://github.com/yunghanjeong/fitsnbits/blob/main/images/banner_fidelity.png?raw=true)
-Fitsnbits is a stock position potential indicator that provide insight to current stock behavior.
-By u

-1. it takes data from td ameritrade api
-2. it calculates bunch of stuff to determine arima
-3. it also calculates moving average
-4. predict closing and ma's with arima
-5. see how closing price and ma trend are and see if they converge

-prediction model based on ARIMA based time series modeling based on [TD Ameritrade API](https://developer.tdameritrade.com/apis) data with [plotly](https://plotly.com/) visualization.
-Autogressive Integrated Moving Average, ARIMA, model was chosen for its quick statistical based model selection.

-- why prediction is made with arima
-- advantages of arima
-- its performance
+Fitsnbits is a stock position potential indicator based on moving average crossover trading strategy.
+Any traders with access to [TD Ameritrade API](https://developer.tdameritrade.com/apis) can utilize this project to research a new position or update their current account standings.
+Moving average crossovers are the point when a stock price cross overs it's moving average prices which can provide strong signals to buy or sell.
+This project will predict daily closing and moving average prices of a given stock and calculate its crossover potential to assist market strategies.

 ## Business Case
 A recent article by LPL Financial on [Websteronline](https://public.websteronline.com/articles/investments-insights/how-different-generations-invest) demonstrated the stark difference in new and young investors compared to established older generation.
 The young investors tends to rely on individual research intuition and invest with shorter goals in mind, but older investors relied on professional advisors and brokers to grow their portfolio.
 This investment pattern was also confirmed by [Wall Street Journal](https://www.wsj.com/articles/the-baby-boomer-vs-millennial-investment-smackdown-11559813581) where young investors are more likely to invest in emerging companies and IPOs to boos their porfolio.